jingkaih/EE599Proj/README.md

 # Description of the project
-This is an online batch translator, it allows user to upload a *.zip* file that includes *.txt* message in foreign languages and a *MAP.JSON* file which specifies the language that understandable to user.
+This is an online batch translator, it allows user to upload a *.zip* file that includes *.txt* message in foreign languages A, B, C ... and a *MAP.JSON* file which specifies the languages X, Y, Z ... that understandable to user.
 Online batch translator will do its job and return a *.zip* file.
 # Things to do before run the code
 Run
 `npm install`